2025 European Women's U-17 Handball Championship: Format

+In the Third phase, the teams were divided into three playoff tiers of eight teams each, with each team playing three more matches there.
+Each of the three playoffs consisted of four quarterfinals, two semifinals, two consolation semifinals, and four final placement matches.

 Qualification

 To accommodate 24 teams and fill in the eight extra spots, the EHF decided to not relegate anyone in 2023.
 Then, the four highest ranked teams not yet qualified were brought in.
-The decide the final four spots, the remaining registered teams were separated into two qualification groups where the top two from each qualifier progressed to the final tournament.
+To decide the final four spots, the remaining registered teams were separated into two qualification groups where the top two from each qualifier progressed to the final tournament.